 Enterprise Cloud Database for business success

-With over 90% of enterprises already using a cloud service, more and more of the infrastructure that supports applications, websites and services is now in the cloud.
+With over 90% of enterprises already using a cloud service, more and more of the infrastructure that supports applications, websites and services are now in the cloud.
 This includes database environments.
-This post was written to help business decision makers understand what’s under the hood when it comes to cloud database technology.
+This post was written to help business decision-makers understand what’s under the hood when it comes to cloud database technology.
 The goal is to help you make more informed decisions and avoid costly mistakes as you develop and execute your cloud strategy.

-There was a time when on-premises hardware and software options were the only choice a business had for building out a backend environment.
-You needed to make all the decisions about the hardware, operating system, configuration settings, usage plans, backup strategies and more.
+There was a time when on-premises hardware and software options were the only choices a business had for building out a backend environment.
+You needed to make all the decisions about the hardware, operating system, configuration settings, usage plans, backup strategies, and more.

-This means offloading the cost of software maintenance and management to a third party, and just paying for the software use and functionality.
-The ability to lower costs, simplify IT management and establish a more flexible and scalable architecture are compelling reasons to move beyond on-premises legacy computing.
+This means offloading the cost of software maintenance and management to a third party and just paying for the software’s use and functionality.
+The ability to lower costs, simplify IT management, and establish a more flexible and scalable architecture are compelling reasons to move beyond on-premises legacy computing.
 But the decision to migrate to the cloud is just the beginning, and the choices only become more complex from there.

 Why Are Enterprises Moving To The Cloud?